Mitt Romney, August 30th, 2012, Republican Convention, Tampa, Florida.

 Were you a Romney guy before going into this convention or not?

-Yes, uh, um, I'm in Raleigh, but I'm originally from Massachusetts, and uh he's done some great things, and he's a good man.
+Yes, I'm in Raleigh, but I'm originally from Massachusetts, and he's done some great things, and he's a good man.

-But how many people didn't know that till last night?
+Well, that's very obvious, but how many people didn't know that until last night?

 You know, I've got the sound bites of the man and woman telling the story of their 14-year-old son at the time who had cancer.

-I I don't think there was a dry eye on that convention floor last night.
+I don't think there was a dry eye on that convention floor last night or watching TV.

-You know the polling data out of Missouri, uh little surprising.
+You know, the polling data out of Missouri, a little surprising.

 77% of Republicans have forgiven Todd Aiken.